nyonson/raiju/README.md

 **Your friendly bitcoin lightning network helper.**

-`raiju` is a CLI app which sits on top of a lightning node.
-Currently, `raiju` only supports the [lnd](https://github.com/lightningnetwork/lnd) implementation.
+`raiju` is a CLI app which sits on top of a lightning node and brings some smarts to the channel life-cycle: creation, liquidity management, and closing.
+Currently, `raiju` only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.

-`raiju` helps automate the channel life-cycle: creation, liquidity management, and closing.
-The `candidates` command helps open the most efficient new channels.
-The `fees` and `rebalance` commands automate passive and active liquidity management.
-And finally, the `reaper` command exposes inefficient channels to close in order to better allocate resources.

 - [commands](#commands)
   - [candidates](#candidates)